Hannibal's crossing of the Alps: Ascent of the Alps

 According to Dodge, Hannibal marched in the direction of Mt.
 Du Chat towards the village of Aquste and from there to Chevelu, to the pass by Mt.
 Du Chat.
 There he found that the passes had been fortified by the Allobroges.
 He sent out spies to ascertain if there was any weakness in their disposition.
 These spies found that the barbarians only maintained their position at the camp during the day, and left their fortified position at night.
 In order to make the Allobroges believe that he did not deem a night assault prudent, he ordered that as many camp-fires be lit as possible, in order to induce them into believing that he was settling down before their encampment along the mountains.
 However, once they left their fortifications, he led his best troops up to their fortifications and seized control of the pass.

-Hiding his men in the mountain brush on a cliff that arose immediately above and to the right off Hannibal's route of march, about 100 feet or so above the path, Hannibal stationed his slingers and archers there.
+Hiding his men in the mountain brush on a cliff that arose immediately above and to the right off Hannibal's route of march, about 100 ft or so above the path, Hannibal stationed his slingers and archers there.
 This overhang was an excellent place from which to attack an enemy while it was marching in column through the pass.
 The descent from this pass was steep, and the Carthaginians were having a hard time marching down this side of the pass, especially the baggage animals.
 The Barbarians, seeing this, attacked anyway, in spite of their disadvantageous position.
 More baggage animals were lost in the confusion of the Barbarian attack, and they rolled off of the precipices to their deaths.
 This put Hannibal in a difficult situation.
 However, Hannibal, at the head of the same elite corps that he led to take the overhang, led them against these determined barbarians.
 Virtually all of these barbarians died in the ensuing combat, as they were fighting with their backs to a steep precipice, trying to throw their arrows and darts uphill at the advancing Carthaginians.
 After this contest of arms, the baggage was held together in good order and the Carthaginian army followed the road down to the plain that begins roughly at modern Bourget.